StevenBlack/vocab/README.md

 ### nodus
 A complication or a difficulty, kind of like a snag.
-If you hit a nodus in your research, you're likely to be stuck for days trying to discover the right answer.
-The plural is nodi.

 ### Nodus Tollens